Saloni-Oswal/saloni-oswal.github.io/README.md

   </p>

   <p>
-  During the period from Nov'22 to Feb'23, I took a deliberate hiatus from my professional career to navigate a transition in my immigration status from H4 visa to EAD.
-This gap allowed me the opportunity to focus on personal growth, family commitments, and navigating the complexities of the immigration process.
-Despite not being formally employed during this time, I remained proactive in honing my skills through reading about the fast evolving features in React, ensuring that I stayed abreast of industry trends and developments.
-Now equipped with my EAD status, I am eager to re-enter the workforce with renewed dedication, enthusiasm, and a wealth of experiences that have shaped me both personally and professionally.
+  During the period from November 2022 to February 2023, I intentionally took a hiatus from my professional career to navigate a significant life transition.
+This break allowed me the opportunity to focus on personal growth, family commitments, and other aspects of my life.
+Despite not being formally employed during this time, I remained proactive in honing my skills, particularly in React, by staying updated with the latest industry trends and developments.
+Now, as I prepare to re-enter the workforce, I am eager to bring forth my renewed dedication, enthusiasm, and a wealth of experiences that have shaped me both personally and professionally.
 </p>

   <p>